 Looking for a specific lens?

-Lens profiles are lenses that have been tested in-house by our Camera Team team.
+Lens profiles are lenses that have been tested in-house by our Camera team.
 You can still work with non-listed lenses, as the Manufacturer's profile is just based on information available in the RAW file that Capture One retrieves from the actual file.

 The main difference between in-house lens profiles and the manufacturer profile is that the first also corrects for soft corners (Sharpness Falloff) and applies some additional settings like Distortion and Chromatic aberration.